 He showed up at the front door wearing a tie and sports coat.
 An elusive premonition overcame me as I changed to more formal attire.
 Re-dressed, back in the living room, my perplexed conjecture was the evening included a special birthday present.

 Downtown, he splurged and parked in an attended parking lot rather than drive blocks looking for a free space as normal.
-When the attendant gave him two quarters in change for his dollar, I checked to see if they were silver ones which was disappearing from circulation.
+When the attendant gave him two quarters in change for his dollar, I checked to see if they were silver which was disappearing from circulation.
 Double luck, both were silver.
 I proffered two replacements but he simply gave them to me.
-Instead of requisitioning them as additions to my silver coin stash I decided to convert them into a Kennedy silver half dollar for Mom.
+Instead of requisitioning them as additions to my silver coin stash, I decided to convert them into a Kennedy silver half dollar for Mom.

 What do the simple folk do?

-To me, it’s a Cinderella tale.
+It’s a Cinderella tale.
 Guenevere’s an idiot.
 What more does she want?
 How can she be unsatisfied?
 Sir Lancelot’s a liar and a betrayer.
 I’d be loyal to my king.